biomassives/drupal8-backbone-marionette/README.md

 ```bash
 $ yo marionette-drupal:model
 ```
-The command above start an interactive interface to provide a Model Name and if a Jasmime Test unit must be created for new Model.
+The command above starts an interactive interface to provide a Model Name and allows a Jasmime Unit Test must be created for new Model.

 In the following image you see how the command looks